NathanPerrier/IA1-Weather-App-Django/README.md

     NOTE: To use a Gmail account to send emails, you must set up an app password - but to do this you first need to enable 2-Step Verification, then select ‘App passwords’ under ‘2-Step Verification’.
 You must also turn on the ‘Less Secure App Access’ option in your google account.

+4.  create a virtual environment using `control + shift + p` then search create environment.

-3. Install the required Python packages using pip:
+5. Install the required Python packages using pip:

     ```sh
     pip install -r requirements.txt
     ```

+6. mirgrate the app using `python manage.py makemigrations` then `python manage.py migrate` or if that did not work try use `docker-compose run app python manage.py makemigrations` then `docker-compose run app python manage.py migrate`

-4. Navigate to the project directory and run the Django server:
+7. Navigate to the project directory and run the Django server:

     ```sh
     python manage.py runserver
     ```

-5. Open your web browser and visit `http://127.0.0.1:8000/`.
+8. Open your web browser and visit `http://127.0.0.1:8000/`.

 ### Running the Application Using Docker